ASFOpenSARlab/opensarlab-docs/user-guides/opensciencelab_accounts.md

 :::{note}
 ASF provides limited access to OpenSARLab. \
+Creating an OpenScienceLab account does not guarantee access to OpenSARLab. \
 Applications to OpenSARLab can be completed by following the [OpenSARLab Access Application](opensarlab.md) instructions. \
 NASA-affiliates are given priority on applications.